tomrobertsOF/Rosenbluth.jl/README.md

 ```

-In order to use your own model, define it as a type deriving from `RosenbluthSampleable` and implement methods for `atmosphere`, `size` and `grow!`.
+To use your own model, define it as a type deriving from `RosenbluthSampleable` and implement methods for `atmosphere`, `size` and `grow!`.

 ```julia
 using Rosenbluth